Dyeus-Phater/Banana-Script-Mix/README.md

 # Banana Script Mix 🍌
-Banana Script Mix is a simple yet powerful tool for romhacking and translation projects.
+Banana Script Mix is a simple tool for romhacking and translation projects.
 It allows you to easily merge multiple script files into one or split a combined script back into separate files.

 ## Features